QUARK-framework/QUARK/docs/tutorial.rst

 Installing Git LFS
 ^^^^^^^^^^^^^^^^^^^
-1. Install Git LFS by following the instructions on [Git LFS](https://git-lfs.com/):
+1. Install Git LFS by following the instructions on `Git LFS <https://git-lfs.com/>`_
   - On Linux/macOS
     ::

        git lfs install

   - On Windows.
-Download and install Git LFS from the [Official page](https://git-lfs.com/)
+Download and install Git LFS from the `Official page <https://git-lfs.com/>`_

 Running a Benchmark
 ~~~~~~~~~~~~~~~~~~~~